FlamJamCamCode/Crucible/foundations/24 nss.md

 - **Mental**: Addiction systems (porn, gaming, social media)
 - **Economic**: All paths lead to same trap

+Behind all of these: No way to make the intended signal of demand become supply signal sufficient for it realizing.
+No way for will to coalesce.
+No way for emotion, e.g. about externalities, to economically matter or cause will coalesence.

 ### 19.5 The Terraformer Solution

 Heidegger recognized that thrownness at scale requires transformation at scale.
 Individual escape isn't enough when the whole landscape is poisoned.